psu-psychology/psy-511-scan-fdns/README.md

 #### Mon, September 19

 - **Lecture by Greg Miller, “Biological Consequences of Socioeconomic Disadvantage in Early Life", 3:30-4:30 pm in 022 BBH Building.**

+#### Tue, September 20

+- **Lecture by Stephen Simpson, "Putting the balance back in diet: the nutritional geometry of ageing, obesity and metabolic health", 4:00 pm Berg Auditorium (100 Life Sciences Building)**

 #### Wed, September 21